AditiPandey568/Eth-Avax-2.sol/ETHAVAX-Aditipandey/README.md

    - Click the "Connect MetaMask" button.
    - If you have MetaMask installed, it will prompt you to connect and provide account access.

-2. Cast Your Vote:
+2. Do Your Poll:
-   - Enter the candidate's name in the "Candidate" input field.
+   - Enter the employee's name in the "Candidate" input field.
-   - Click the "Vote" button to cast your vote.
+   - Click the "Poll" button to cast your poll.
    - Confirm the transaction in MetaMask.

-3. Get Vote Count:
+3. Get Poll Count:
-   - Enter the candidate's name in the "Candidate" input field.
+   - Enter the employee's name in the "Candidate" input field.
-   - Click the "Get Vote Count" button to retrieve the vote count for the candidate.
+   - Click the "Get Poll Count" button to retrieve the poll count for the employee.

 ## Author
-Abhishek Ranjan
+Aditi Pandey

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).